Our Favorite Extension Activities for Early Finishers

 For example, if you’re studying weather, one student could pretend to be a meteorologist and design a weather map while another student researches clouds and makes a book about the different types.

-Check out the choice boards for math, language arts, science, and social studies that are available on TeacherVision.
+Check out the choice boards for mathlanguage artsscience, and social studies that are available on TeacherVision.

 2. Technology

-If your students are 1:1 with devices, a href="https://www.teachervision.com/blog/morning-announcements/diary-of-a-busy-teacher-using-technology">technology can provide some great extension activities.
-There are lots of websites for every subject.
 I like to create a Google Doc with a list of links the students can do if they finish early.
-Then, I assign it in Google Classroom so they can easily access it.
+Then, I assign it via Google Classroom so they can easily access it.

-For math, I use websites like Prodigy and Freckle to give my students extra practice with the concepts we’re learning.
-When my students finish a reading activity early, they choose a book on Epic Books or Storyline Online.
 For science and social studies, I find websites about the topic we’re studying.
-My students love doing webquests to find the answers to extension questions.
+My students love doing web quests to find the answers to extension questions.

 3. Reading a Book

 Reading is always a good activity for your students to do.
 You can go to the library and gather a collection of books, magazines, and articles about the topic you’re studying.
-When they finish an assignment, your students can choose a book to read to learn even more.
+Add these to your “classroom library.”

-4. Design a Project
+4. Designing a Project

 As your students are learning more about a subject with books and technology, they can make a list of interesting facts.
 Then, they can use those facts to create a project to share with the class.